Neo-Inca State: Final conquest

 Within two weeks after the declaration of war a small party of Spanish soldiers had captured a key bridge on the border of the Neo-Inca State, from which Toledo assembled his army.
-On June 1, the first engagement of the war commenced in the Vilcabamba valley.
+On 1 June, the first engagement of the war commenced in the Vilcabamba valley.
 The Inca initially attacked with high morale, despite being poorly equipped.
 Repeatedly, the Inca attempted to lift the siege held by the Spanish and their native allies but were forced to retreat.
-On June 23 the fort of Huayna Pucará surrendered to Spanish artillery fire.
+On 23 June, the fort of Huayna Pucará surrendered to Spanish artillery fire.
 The Inca army now in retreat opted to abandon their last city and head for the jungle to regroup.
-On June 24 the Spanish entered Vilcabamba to find it deserted and the Sapa Inca gone.
+On 24 June, the Spanish entered Vilcabamba to find it deserted and the Sapa Inca gone.
 The city had been entirely destroyed and the Neo-Inca State officially ceased to exist.
 Túpac Amaru was later captured and executed by the Spanish.

 Adoption of Spanish warfare

-The Inca military was swift in adopting European weaponry; many warriors captured helmets, shields, and swords during the initial clashes with the Europeans and quickly learned how to utilize them.
-In marked contrast to some other Native American cultures, such as the Aztecs, the Incas were also eager to master weaponry which was wholly "alien" to them.
+The Incan military was swift to adopt European weaponry; many warriors captured helmets, shields, and swords during the initial clashes with the Europeans and quickly learned how to use them.
+In marked contrast with some other Native American cultures, including the Aztec, the Incans were also eager to master weaponry which was wholly alien to them.
 As early as 1537, when Manco Inca defeated the Spanish at Pilcosuni, they came into possession of more advanced Spanish weapons, including arquebuses, artillery, and crossbows.
-By the later stages of the Siege of Cusco, the Spaniards were already reporting that the Inca warriors were using captured firearms as well as horses with some proficiency.
+By the later stages of the Siege of Cusco, the Spaniards were already reporting that Incan warriors were using captured firearms as well as horses with some proficiency.
 Manco Inca even forced captured Europeans to refine gunpowder for his army.

-The Incas also tried to adopt some European battle tactics: On at least one occasion, a group of Inca warriors formed a tight unit in combat, based on the teachings of a captured Spaniard, and used their bows, slings, and darts in a way to achieve more rapid fire.
-In 1538, Manco Inca was recorded to be skilled enough to ride a horse into battle; by this point, he and three of his nobles were recorded as carrying out a cavalry charge which destroyed a 30-men strong Spanish infantry contingent.
-However, the Incas' skill in using some modern weaponry was still lacking at this point, and chronicler Pedro Pizarro reported that Inca arquebusiers often misfired.
-In the 1536–1538 battles between the Incas and the Spanish, the captured weaponry made no tangible difference.
+The Incans also tried to adopt some European battle tactics.
+On at least one occasion, a group of Incan warriors formed a tight unit in combat, based on the teachings of a captured Spaniard, and used their bows, slings, and darts in a way to achieve more rapid fire.
+In 1538, Manco Inca was recorded to be skilled enough to ride a horse into battle; by this point, he and three of his nobles were recorded as carrying out a cavalry charge which destroyed a 30-man strong Spanish infantry contingent.
+However, the Incans' skill in using some modern weaponry was still lacking at this point, and chronicler Pedro Pizarro reported that Incan arquebusiers often misfired.
+In the 1536–1538 battles between the Incans and the Spanish, captured weaponry made no lasting difference.

-In the early 1540s, several Spanish refugees would teach Incan warriors how to use Spanish weapons to their full potential.
-Overall, it took the Incas approximately two decades to bridge the technological gap with the Spanish.
-By the 1560s, it was recorded that many Incans had developed considerable skill in utilizing arquebuses and riding horses.
+But early in the 1540s, several Spanish immigrants to the Neo-Inca State would teach Incan warriors how to use Spanish weapons to their full potential.
+Overall, it took the Incans about two decades to bridge the technological gap with the Spanish.
+By the 1560s, it was recorded that many Incans had developed considerable skill in using arquebuses and riding horses.